The Slow Demise of VDI (and The Rise of The University App Store)

 - Inability to access local files

 Back in the IT department, VDI administrators soon became the subject of hushed whispers.
-Not realizing that the only reason they could run 500 endpoints on their expensive server was because the users had long since switched to locally installed apps to get any serious work done.
+Not realizing that the only reason they could run 500 endpoints on their expensive server was that the users had long since switched to locally installed apps to get any serious work done.

 What’s more, the promised savings on moving to thin clients were quickly lost as fat clients had to be rolled out again.
 For example, to do local 3D processing for apps in science and engineering, or for compatibility with local devices in computing.

-Nowadays of course, fully fledged Intel PCs (with HD graphics) have shrunk to the size and price point of thin clients, and over 90% of students come to University with a laptop anyway - the other 10% bring a desktop!
+Nowadays of course, fully-fledged Intel PCs (with HD graphics) have shrunk to the size and price point of thin clients, and over 90% of students come to University with a laptop anyway - the other 10% bring a desktop!
 The smart strategy is taking advantage of all that free local resource.

 Indeed, the challenge for the next few years is to rethink IT services for the new generation of digital natives.
 IT users who are so used to working anywhere and across multiple devices that they already save all of their documents and data to the cloud, and have only ever launched software from an app store.